SSH Keys Guide

 Via Web Interface

-- Go to SSH Keys page
+- Go to Remote Machines page

 - Enter connection details: